Anamorphosis: Renaissance

 Viewed from the correct oblique angle, the diagonal in The Ambassadors transforms into an undistorted memento mori.

 Artists' experimentation with optics and perspective during the Renaissance advanced anamorphic technique, at a time when science and religious thought were equally important to its growth in Europe.
 Leonardo's Eye by Leonardo da Vinci, included in the Codex Atlanticus (1483-1518), is the earliest known example.
 He later completed several large-scale anamorphic commissions for the King of France.

 Giacomo Barozzi da Vignola credited Tommaso Laureti as the originator of a perspectival anamorphic technique in one of the earliest written descriptions in The Two Rules of Practical Perspective, compiled between 1530 and 1540 but not published until 1583.
 Many other descriptions and examples were created before 1583 without access to Vignola's work.

-The Ambassadors (1533) by Hans Holbein the Younger is known for the prominent gray diagonal slash across the bottom of the frame which, when viewed from an acute angle, resolves into the image of a human skull.
+The Ambassadors (1533) by Hans Holbein the Younger is known for the prominent grey diagonal slash across the bottom of the frame which, when viewed from an acute angle, resolves into the image of a human skull.
 It has been hypothesized that the painting, regarded as a vanitas – a meditation on the transience of life including the skull as a memento mori – was intended to be hung alongside stairs to startle viewers with the sudden appearance of a skull.
 Four centuries later, psychoanalyst Jaques Lacan noted in 'Of the Gaze as Objet Petit a (1973) that the use of anamorphism, particularly in this painting, is one of the few methods for making viewers aware of their gaze.